 In order to formally model and reason with preferences we define an argumentation framework (AF).
 We use as our starting point the well-known argumentation theory of Dung [10].
 An abstract AF in the sense of Dung consists of a set of arguments and a defeat relation (informally, a counterargument relation) among those arguments.
 An AF is abstract in the sense that both the set of arguments and the defeat relation are assumed to be given, and the construction and internal structure of arguments is not taken into account.
-If we want to reason with arguments and the defeat relation.
-Section 3.1 presents the logical language that we will use.
-Arguments are built from this language by chaining inferences.
+If we want to reason with argumentation, we have to instantiate an abstract AF by specifying the structure of arguments and the defeat relation.
+Arguments are typically built from a logical language by chaining inferences.
 Inferences are instantiations of general inference schemes, such as modus ponens.
-The inference schemes of our AF are presented in Section 3.2.
-Section 3.3 defines the defeat relation, which is based on certain relations between the elements of arguments.
-Together with a knowledge base, the inference schemes and defeat relation provide a specific AF for arguing about multi-attribute preferences.
-Which arguments are justified is determined by the semantics used (Section 3.4).
-Section 3.5 shows that the presented AF indeed models lexicographic preference.
+Defeat is based on certain relations between the elements of arguments.
+Together with a knowledge base, they provide a specific AF for arguing about multi-attribute preferences.